Pendulum clocks, This is How they work

 Pendulum Clock Forum

+Do you have a story or question related to pendulum clocks?
+Share it!
+You are invited to join.
+You don't need to register or to share personal information.
 Share your experience with other visitors of this website and help them make a better choice.

 Don't forget to add a picture to show your clock.